AndrewAsquith/andrewasquith-ca/README.md

 See [meta.njk](src/site/_includes/components/meta.njk) for example usage.

 Images in markdown are created with srcset through the @gerhobbelt/markdown-it-responsive plugin.
  - At the moment, setting the sizes is a manual process.
 Dimensions would need to be changed in the css breakpoints, the markdown-it-responsive config and the gulp-responsive config so that they're all in alignment.

+There's a privacy-policy included, which will include a section relating to google analytics if it's configured.

+There's a .htaccess file incluced which will setup the 404 error page, but it also contains redirects for my previous wordpress powered blog, so you probably want to remove those.